andreas-glaser/necesse-docker-compose/README.md

 > The first start uses SteamCMD to download the Necesse server files and can take a few minutes.

 ### Choosing an image version
-- The compose file defaults to `andreasgl4ser/necesse-server:latest`.
-Set `IMAGE_TAG` (environment variable or in `.env`) to pin a release, e.g. `IMAGE_TAG=1.0.0`.
+- Compose defaults to `andreasgl4ser/necesse-server:latest`.
+Override by setting `IMAGE_TAG` (environment variable or in `.env`), e.g. `IMAGE_TAG=1.0.1`.
-- Building locally (`docker compose build`) still works and will tag the result as `andreasgl4ser/necesse-server:latest` in your daemon.
-Use this when you need custom tweaks.
+- Need to customize the image?
+Run `docker compose build necesse` and Compose will use the locally built tag while still allowing future pulls.

 ## Managing the server
 - Restart after config changes: `docker compose up -d`